isomerpages/moe-punggolviewpri/_our-curriculum/Character and Citizenship Education (CCE).md

 </table>
 <p></p>
 <blockquote>
-<h4><strong>Sexuality Education 2025</strong></h4>
+<h4><strong>Sexuality Education 2026</strong></h4>
 </blockquote>
-<p>Sexuality Education (SEd) in schools is about enabling students to understand
+<p>1.
+Sexuality Education (SEd) in schools aims to enable students to understand
-the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships, and make wise, informed and responsible decisions on sexuality matters in their growing up years.
-Sexuality Education also aims to help students develop a moral compass, respect for themselves and others, premised on the family as the basic unit of society.
+the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
+SEd is premised on the importance of the family as the basic unit of society.
 This means encouraging healthy, heterosexual marriages and stable nuclear family units with extended family support.
 The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</p>
+<p>2.
+The Goals of Sexuality Education are:</p>
+<p>(a) Support students in managing their physiological, social and emotional
+changes as they grow up and develop safe and healthy relationships.</p>
+<p>(b) Guide students to make wise, informed and responsible decisions on
+sexuality matters.</p>
+<p>(c) Help students develop a moral compass and respect for themselves and
+others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
+<p>3.
+The Key Messages of Sexuality Education are:</p>
+<p>(a) Love and respect yourself as you love and respect others;</p>
+<p>(b) Build positive relationships based on love and respect (which are
+the foundation for strong families);</p>
+<p>(c) Make responsible decisions for yourself, your family and society;
+and</p>
+<p>(d) Abstinence before marriage is the best protection against STIs/HIV
+and unintended pregnancies.
+Casual sex can harm and hurt you and your loved ones.</p>
+<p></p>
 <p><strong>Please click on the link below to access info from MOE website</strong>
 </p>
 <p><strong><a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" rel="noopener noreferrer nofollow" target="_blank">Sexuality education (MOE)</a></strong>